designstem/projects/frequency/index.md

 <f-fade v-if="get('d') == 500">

 Almost there!
-Wait...it seems it is still moving?
+Wait...does it seem to be moving?

 </f-fade>